 Outline of a Good Co-Ownership Agreement or Contract.

 A good Co-Ownership contract should include the following;

 When buying a property with someone else, you will still be able to receive the First Home Owners Grant (FHOG) if all co-purchasers on the mortgage are eligible to receive the FHOG.
 If one of the co-borrowers has owned a property prior then the other joint purchaser may not be eligible, therefore we suggest you seek legal advice or contact your local Office of State Revenue.
-Read more about the eligibility requirements for the First Home Owner Grant.

 Should you require further legal information we recommend to discuss these options with your solicitor or conveyancer.